Invasive Species in the Bay: What You Need to Know and How to Help

 Understanding the Threat

-Non-native plants animals and microbes constitute invasive species which enter new ecosystems because of human activities to disrupt the natural ecosystem equilibrium.
-Invasive species that enter bays and estuaries create competition with native species for resources while changing both habitats and ecosystem nutrient cycles.
-The destructive effects spread extensively to harm biodiversity while endangering fisheries and recreational activities and damaging the economic base of the area.
-Wetlands and coastal environments face high risks from introductions because of shipping operations through ballast water and hull fouling and from aquaculture escapes and the aquarium trade.
+Non-native plants, animals, and microbes constitute invasive species that enter new ecosystems due to human activities, disrupting the natural ecosystem equilibrium.
+Invasive species that enter bays and estuaries compete with native species for resources while altering habitats and nutrient cycles.
+The destructive effects spread widely, harming biodiversity, endangering fisheries and recreational activities, and damaging the area’s economic base.
+Wetlands and coastal environments face high risks from introductions through ballast water and hull fouling in shipping, and from aquaculture escapes and the aquarium trade.

 Impacts on Ecosystems and Communities

-After becoming established invasive species lead to permanent damage of native wildlife populations and ecosystem functions.
-Zebra and quagga mussels act as notorious aquatic invaders that filter plankton from the water column thus depleting food resources which leads to native fish population decline and infrastructure clogging.
-The toxic effects of invasive Karenia brevis algae initiate harmful algal blooms which poison fish and turtles and birds and marine mammals before releasing poisonous substances that endanger human health.
-European green crabs (Carcinus maenas) invade native crab populations while eating various prey items which damages commercial shellfish businesses.
-The disruptions cause economic damage to habitats and decrease water quality levels.
+Once established, invasive species cause permanent damage to native wildlife populations and ecosystem functions.
+Zebra and quagga mussels are notorious aquatic invaders that filter plankton from the water column, depleting food resources, leading to declines in native fish populations, and clogging infrastructure.
+The toxic effects of the invasive Karenia brevis algae trigger harmful algal blooms that poison fish, turtles, birds, and marine mammals, and release toxins that endanger human health.
+European green crabs (Carcinus maenas) invade native crab populations while eating various prey items, which damages commercial shellfish businesses.
+The disruptions cause economic damage to habitats and degrade water quality.

 How Invasive Species Spread

-Global trade together with travel activities serve as major factors that drive the spread of invasive species.
+Global trade, along with travel, is a major driver of the spread of invasive species.
 The transportation of marine species through ships in ballast water and on hulls releases them into foreign aquatic environments.
-Organisms tend to escape or get released from aquaculture and aquarium trade operations resulting in the introduction of non-native species.
-Plastic pollution works as a transportation method to transport species from their native habitats across oceanic distances.
+Organisms tend to escape or be released from aquaculture and aquarium trade operations, thereby introducing non-native species.
+Plastic pollution serves as a means of transporting species across oceanic distances from their native habitats.
 The rapid reproduction potential of certain invasive species creates significant obstacles for their control and removal in new habitats.

 What You Can Do to Help

-The prevention of new introductions alongside existing invasion management needs broad community participation.
+Preventing new introductions alongside existing invasion management requires broad community participation.
 The following steps will help you contribute to the solution:

-- Clean, Drain, Dry: Boaters and anglers need to follow three steps which include cleaning their equipment and draining boat water and thoroughly drying their gear to stop invasive species transport between water bodies.
+• Clean, Drain, Dry: Boaters and anglers need to follow three steps: clean their equipment, drain their boat water, and thoroughly dry their gear to stop the transport of invasive species between water bodies.

-- Be Responsible with Aquariums: The release of aquarium plants as well as fish or animals into local waterways must never occur.
-Pet stores should receive unwanted pets and the public must utilize established rehoming programs instead.
+• Be Responsible with Aquariums: Never release aquarium plants, fish, or other animals into local waterways.
+Pet stores should accept unwanted pets, and the public should use established rehoming programs instead.

-- Support Native Plantings: Shoreline restoration and landscaping projects should use native plant species which serve as wildlife habitat and defend against invasive species.
+• Support Native Plantings: Shoreline restoration and landscaping projects should use native plant species that provide wildlife habitat and help defend against invasive species.

-- Advocate for Policy and Research: Your support should go toward ballot water discharge regulation, known invasive species sales restriction and funding research and monitoring programs.
+• Advocate for Policy and Research: Your support should go toward ballot water discharge regulations, restrictions on the sale of known invasive species, and funding research and monitoring programs.

 Working Together for Healthy Bays

-The increasing threat of invasive species in bays requires public awareness to achieve coordinated actions that create real change.
-Through knowledge acquisition and preventive measures and local conservation backing everyone can safeguard the unique ecosystems and dependent communities of healthy resilient bays.
+The increasing threat of invasive species in bays requires public awareness to enable coordinated action that creates real change.
+Through knowledge acquisition and preventive measures, and local conservation, everyone can safeguard the unique ecosystems and dependent communities of healthy, resilient bays.